fnproject/fdk-java/docs/FnFlowsUserGuide.md

  FlowFuture<String> f1 = rt.supply(()->{
        String result = String.valueOf(x * 10); // x is serialized into the remote computation
-        return result; // result is serialized as a result into the captured cloud future });
+        return result; // result is serialized as a result into the captured flow future });
 ```